Havelanche/Project-Fitbit-Group8/README.md

    - Provide individual user statistics, time-based filtering, and sleep analysis.

 ##Project Structure
-Fitbit-main.py: The main script that processes the dataset and generates insights dashboard.py: The Streamlit-based dashboard for interactive data visualization database.py: Handles database interactions using SQLite visualization.py: Contains data plots and visual images creative_analysis.py: Looks for relations between variables of create attractive visualizations of the data csv_data_wrangling.py: loading, cleaning, and transforming the raw Fitbit data from CSV files into a structured format for analysis dashboard_visualization.py: contains functions for creating visualizations within the Streamlit dashboard analysis.py: contains function for analysing different behaviours & correlation of users
+Fitbit-main.py: The main script that processes the dataset and generates insights. dashboard.py: The Streamlit-based dashboard for interactive data visualization. database.py: Handles database interactions using SQLite. visualization.py: Contains data plots and visual images. creative_analysis.py: Looks for relations between variables of create attractive visualizations of the data. csv_data_wrangling.py: loading, cleaning, and transforming the raw Fitbit data from CSV files into a structured format for analysis. dashboard_visualization.py: contains functions for creating visualizations within the Streamlit dashboard. analysis.py: contains function for analysing different behaviours & correlation of users.

 ## Installation & Setup